 Practice Nurse/Health Care Assistant

-We now have two First Contact Physiotherapists (FCP) attached to the Practice who will consult with patients.
-Samantha Richards, (female, known as Sam), and Khaled Alemam (male) can assess, and diagnose patients with muscle and joint problems associated with conditions of the spine, arms, hands and legs.
+We have a First Contact Physiotherapists (FCP) attached to the Practice who will consult with patients.
+Samantha Richards, (female, known as Sam), can assess, and diagnose patients with muscle and joint problems associated with conditions of the spine, arms, hands and legs.

 Examples of conditions they can advise on include: